ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 <br/><img src="/images/500.png" alt="configuration page"/>

 <br/>Next you need to follow the simple step-by-step instructions.
-<br/>Then you new Additional IPv6 will be available on your vRAck configuration page.
+<br/>Then you new Additional IPv6 will be available on your vRack configuration page.

 </blockquote>
 </details>